 Step 1) As per usual, open your module or group on LearningSpace and then turn editing on.

-Then (as before) use the Add a File/Resource option list and scroll down to the resources section and select File > Add.
+Then (as before) use the Add an activity or resource option list and scroll down to the resources section and select File > Add.

 Step 3) Once you’ve chosen your resource LearningSpace will take you back to the Add a Resource page.

 In order to stop the inaccessible PDF problem, you need to select Force Download from Appearance > display.

 Essentially, this forces the user’s Internet browser to save a local copy of the file before opening, which resolves the PDF file not loading as expected.

 Note: if the problem still persists, try clearing your browser history (cache), or save the PDF file with a new filename (perhaps appending a version number to the filename), then re-upload it.